-Can you imagine a failed product launched in a market?
 A product that has not undergone thorough testing or quality assurance can be the most vital reason for failure.
-This can happen because of innumerable other reasons as well like lack of time to test, projects already working in delay, checked superficially, no quality standard followed.
+This can happen because of innumerable other reasons as well like lack of time to test, projects already working in delay, checked superficially, and no quality standard followed.
 All of these are posing for an inaccurate deliverable that we launch for our customers to use.
-Thus, we can rightly say that all the phases of SDLC hold equal importance including the QA process.

 Table of Content

-Quality Assurance (QA) is a systematic approach to ensure the developed product meets the highest level of service quality.
+In this development, phase comes the primary aspect of development which is the testing process.
+To elaborate on Testing Quality assurance accurately, It is a systematic approach to ensure the developed product meets the highest level of service quality.
 A strong quality assurance team scrutinizes the criteria for designing, developing, and manufacturing dependable products.

-Once you’ve completed the QA process, you’ll notice that the app performs at an unparalleled level, boosting customer confidence, corporate reputation, and the capacity to compete.
+Once you’ve completed the QA process, you’ll notice that the app performs at an unparalleled level, boosting customer confidence, corporate reputation, and the capacity to compete with all prevailing peers.
 We’d like to share some of our best practices for the agile QA process with you.

 One way is to create an in-house QA team.

-Another way in the implementation process is to hire a dedicated team of QA test engineers or company
+Another way in the implementation process is to hire a dedicated team of QA test engineers or the company.

 Hiring a special team of QA consultants will ensure that you have testing professionals concentrating only on your project.
-You’ll have total control over your specialized QA team, including the ability to choose the scope of activities, the number of specialists on the team, and the hours they work.
-They know exactly what the market wants and can deliver specialized software quality assurance services.
+You’ll have total control over your specialized QA team including the ability to choose the scope of activities, the number of specialists on the team, and the hours they work.
+They know exactly what the market wants and can deliver specialized software testing services.

 These are two ways you can use to proceed with QA implementation.
-But to be honest, there is a definite method that every business follows in setting up the QA process and assuring we meet the best quality standards.
+But there is a definite method that every business follows in setting up the QA process and assuring to meet the best quality standards.

 The next step to this is planning for software testing.

-There are different types of tests that we can perform in different test environments.
+There are different types of tests that can be performed in different test environments.
 The QA team will take all the test data into the account and ensure a seamless testing method initiates.
-There are different types of tests that we perform on apps.
 The testing types are unit testing, performance testing, security testing, integration testing, smoke testing, regression testing, load testing, cross-platform testing, and more.
-We perform each one in a unique staging environment.
+Each one can be performed in a unique staging environment.

-The quality assurance process ensures we meet all the needs and perform all the required tests.
+The quality assurance process ensures to meet all the needs and perform all the required tests.
 This can have two types of testing- Manual Testing and Automated Testing.

-In manual tests, we take all the testing scenarios manually and manual testing takes place.
+In manual tests, all the testing scenarios take place manually.
 Test automation engineers generate test automation scenarios throughout the test design stage when test automation is in scope.
 In addition, the test environment is set up for the execution of test cases.
 In terms of hardware, software, and network configurations, operating system settings, accessible databases, project documentation, and other features, the test environment should closely resemble the production environment.

 The QA team will then conduct testing at the API and UI levels.
-You can carry out Manual testing in line with test cases with readily available specifications.
-All the flaws we discover, will go through exploratory testing and get into a defect tracking system.
+You can carry out manual testing in line with test cases with readily available specifications.
+All the discovered flaws will go through exploratory testing and get into a defect tracking system.
 Additionally, test automation engineers may run test scripts and create reports using an automated test framework like Selenium or Appium.

-Now, it’s time for the new Qa process where we will now perform the regression testing.
+Now the next phase is to perform regression testing.
 When you identify the defects, it’s now time to repair and resolve them.
-QA engineers will perform regression tests to ensure that everything is working correctly. and that the new changes have not changed anything.
+QA engineers will perform regression tests to ensure that everything is working correctly and that the new changes have not changed anything.
 You can repeat this whenever you implement any new features.